 of being a creative confident independent artist.

-I focus on 3 aspects of being an artist
+Courses focus on 3 aspects of being an artist

-My courses and classes are designed to teach
+Courses are designed to teach

 Creativity and Technical skills together – hand in glove.